AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 ### Search terms support

-[!DNL Live Search] supports Commerce [search term redirects](https://experienceleague.adobe.com/docs/commerce-admin/catalog/catalog/search/search-terms.html).
+[!DNL Live Search] supports Commerce [search term redirects](https://experienceleague.adobe.com/en/docs/commerce-admin/catalog/catalog/search/search-terms).
 For example, users can search for a term such as "Shipping Rates" and be taken directly to the shipping rates page.

 ## Live Search components

 - [!DNL Live Search] [popover widget](storefront-popover.md) is the box that opens under the search field that contains the search results.
-- [Product Listing Page widget](plp-styling.md) provides a searchable product listing page with facets and synonym support.
+- [Product Listing Page widget](plp-styling.md) (PLP) provides a searchable product listing page with facets and synonym support.
+The widget is installed and enabled in Live Search 4.0.0+.
+- Search adapter is the precursor to the PLP widget and is installed with Live Search < 4.0.0.
+The search adapter sends search queries to the Live Search GraphQL API.
+Product IDs returned in that response are used to get the rest of the information about the products needed to render the search results page listing.
+The search adapter renders search result pages slower than the Product Listing Page widget due to the time that it takes to retrieve product data from the Commerce database.
+While it is recommended you upgrade to use the PLP widget, there may be cases where you need the functionality of the search adapter.
+In this case, you can disable the PLP widget.
+Learn how to [disable the PLP widget](plp-styling.md#disabling-the-plp-widget).

 ## [!DNL Live Search] workspace